Speech Practice: Vocal Delivery for Voiceover

 Then your coach will help you with any challenges you have in finding words and phrases, or working on them.
 Most students who do this can come up with 4-10 words or phrases every time they practice two scripts, five minutes each.
 So practicing ten minutes each day, most students have over 100 words and phrases within a few weeks.

 However: When your coach tells you to generate a list of words and phrases to work on, and says “Get back to me with your list” you must do this, or ask any questions you have.

 Sometimes students don’t get back to their coach with their list or questions.
 Your coach is waiting for you.
 They’re not going to call you and say “where’s the list?”
 You have to do this and get back to them.
 Of course, if you think you are waiting on your coach, you would get in touch to ask, right?

 1. Things you MUST practice ⭐⭐⭐ (Crucial!!)

-For example, “Today I am going downtown” will often be spoken casually as “T’day I’m goin’ downtown”.
-The main skill is to give it the cadence, rhythm and feel of “T’day I’m goin’ downtown” but the pronunciation of “Today I am going downtown”.
-You must NOT over emphasize the “o” in “to”, the “a” in “I am”, and the g sound (“ing“) in “going”.
+For example, “Today I am going to downtown” will often be spoken casually as “T’day I’m goin’ duh downtown”.
+The main skill is to give it same cadence, rhythm and feel but pronounce it as “Today I am going downtown”.
+You must NOT over emphasize the “o” in “to”, the “a” in “I am”, or the g sound (“ing“) in “going”.

-The harder part in correct pronunciation is getting the stress right (cadence, rhythm and feel ), NOT just getting the sound right.
+The harder part in correct pronunciation is NOT getting the sound right, but getting the stress right (cadence, rhythm and feel).

 - T’day I’m goin’ tuh downtown